Vulkan Environment for SPIR-V

 • Denormalized values are supported.

-• By default, any half, single, or double-precision denormalized value input into a shader or potentially generated by any instruction (except those listed above) or any extended instructions for GLSL in a shader may be flushed to zero.
+• By default any denormalized floating-point value input into a shader or potentially generated by any instruction (except those listed above) or any extended instructions for GLSL in a shader may be flushed to zero.

 • If the entry point is declared with the DenormFlushToZero